 - The fellow will be required to participate in laboratory and SRP activities, which may include journal clubs, weekly meetings with staff, seminars, etc.

-- The fellow will be required to present their work at the UCSD Summer Research Conference.
+- The fellow will be required to present their work at the UCSD Summer Research Conference on August 17-18.

 - The fellow will be awarded a $5,000 stipend contingent on completing the program requirements.